Equivariant category and Topological complexity of wedges: Introduction

-\section{\bf Introduction}
+We prove the formula for the equivariant category of the wedge $X\vee Y$.
+As a direct application, we have that the wedge $\bigvee_{i=1}^m X_i$ is $G$-contractible if and only if each $X_i$ is $G$-contractible, for each $i=1,\ldots,m$.
+One further application is to compute the equivariant category of the quotient $X/A$, for a $G$-space $X$ and an invariant subset $A$ such that the inclusion $A\hookrightarrow X$ is $G$-homotopic to a constant map $\overline{x_0}:A\to X$, for some $x_0\in X^G$.
+Additionally, we discuss the equivariant and invariant topological complexities for wedges.
+For instance, as applications of our results, we obtain the following equalities: for $G$-connected $G$-CW-complexes $X$ and $Y$ under certain conditions.

+\section{Introduction}

+In this paper, \aspas{space} refers to a topological space, and by a \aspas{map} we always mean a continuous map.
+Fibrations are taken in the Hurewicz sense, meaning that they satisfy the homotopy lifting property for maps.
+Additionally, a $G$-fibration is one that satisfies the homotopy lifting property for $G$-maps.
-For the remainder of the paper, $G$ will denote a compact Hausdorff topological group acting continuously on a Hausdorff space $X$ on the left.

-The equivariant category of $X$, denoted by $cat_G(X)$, was introduced by Marzantowicz in \cite{marzantowicz1989g}, as a generalization of classical category or Lusternik-Schnirelmann category (LS-category) of a space \cite{lyusternik1947topological}.
-For a general overview of LS-category we refer the reader to the survey article of James \cite{james1978category} and the book of Cornea-Lupton-Oprea-Tanré \cite{cornea2003lusternik}.
-In \cite{cornea2003lusternik} the authors showed that for path-connected normal spaces $X,Y$ with non-degenerate basepoints, classical category of the wedge $X\vee Y$ is, where $X\vee Y$ is the wedge of the disjoint sets $X$ and $Y$ obtained by identifying their basepoints.
+Let $G$ be a compact Hausdorff topological group acting continuously on a Hausdorff space $X$ on the left.
+The equivariant category of $X$, denoted by $\text{cat}_G(X)$, was introduced by Fadell in \cite{fadell1985}, as a generalization of the classical category, or Lusternik-Schnirelmann category (LS-category), of a space \cite{lyusternik1947topological}.
+For a gene\-ral overview of LS-category, we refer the reader to the survey article by James \cite{james1978category} and the book by Cornea-Lupton-Oprea-Tanré \cite{cornea2003lusternik}.
+In \cite[Proposition 1.27(2), p.
+14]{cornea2003lusternik} the authors show that for path-connected normal spaces $X,Y$ with non-degenerate basepoints, the classical category of the wedge $X\vee Y$ is, where $X\vee Y$ is the wedge of the disjoint sets $X$ and $Y$ obtained by identifying their basepoints.

-Similar to definition of classical category, $cat_G(X)$ is defined to be the least number of open invariant subsets of $X$, which form a covering for $X$ and each open subset is equivariantly contractible to an orbit, rather than a point.
+Similar to the definition of classical category, $\mathrm{cat}_G(X)$ is defined as the least number of open invariant subsets of $X$ that form a covering for $X$, with each open subset being equivariantly contractible to an orbit, rather than a point.

+We note that a formula for the equivariant case of (\ref{cat-wedge-nonequi}) does not appear in the literature.
+In \cite[Lemma 2.7, p.
+135]{bayeh2015}, the authors show that the inequality holds for any pointed $G$-spaces $(X,x_0)$ and $(Y,y_0)$.
+A pointed $G$-space means a $G$-space with a distinguished basepoint fixed by $G$.

-In this paper we extend the classical formula (\ref{cat-wedge-nonequi}) to the equivariant case.
-Namely, we show that the wedge $X\vee Y$ has equivariant category equal to
+In this paper, we extend the classical formula~(\ref{cat-wedge-nonequi}) to the equivariant case, thus improving the inequality~(\ref{ineq}).
+Specifically, we show that under certain conditions (see Theorem \ref{principal}), the wedge $X\vee Y$ has equivariant category equal to

-The main idea follows the original approach of LS-category given by Cornea-Lupton-Oprea-Tanré \cite{cornea2003lusternik}.
+To this end, we extend the approach to LS-category given by Cornea-Lupton-Oprea-Tanré in \cite[Section 1.4]{cornea2003lusternik} to the equivariant setting.